2017 Women's Cricket World Cup final

 The 2017 ICC Women's World Cup Final was a women's One Day International cricket match played between England and India to decide the winner of the 2017 Women's World Cup.
 England won the game by nine runs to secure their fourth World Cup title, with Anya Shrubsole named player of the match.
 It was one of the closest finals in tournament history, with only the 2000 final being decided by a narrower margin.

 The final was played at Lord's, London, on 23 July 2017.
 Lord's had been announced as the host on 8 February 2016.
 The game was sold out, with a near-capacity crowd of around 24,000 in attendance.
-The bell to signal the start of play was rung by Eileen Ash, who at 105 years old is the oldest surviving international cricketer.
+The bell to signal the start of play was rung by Eileen Ash, who at 105 years old was the oldest surviving international cricketer at the time.

 Background

 Significance

 England were playing in the Women's World Cup Final for the fifth time, a mark surpassed only by Australia.
 However, in the preceding five tournaments (1997–2013), England had made the final just once, defeating New Zealand in the 2009 final to claim their third World Cup title.
 India on the other hand was playing in the World Cup Final for only the second time in their history.
 The first had been a loss to Australia in 2005.